kyperbelt/MarkdownNotes/csus2023fall/phil125/week6.md

     - **3** Wax is an extended substance
     - **3** I love you
     - **2** The acceleration due to gravity is approx 10/ms

+> :warning: Since there is no dephts; there is surface everywhere.
+Sience is about describing and predicting observable phenomena.

+* **Then why is science full of unobservable things?** (*Think electrons* )
+    - The **logical positivist response to this is:**
+        - yes but those unobservable things are always cashed out in observational terms.
+        - moreover, unobservable properties or entities/processes are nothing more than the outcome of **operational protocols**.
+* **What is...**
+    > must define unobservable in operational terms that can be measured.
+    - **Love?**
+        - **operational protocols**
+    - **Temperature?**
+    - **Intelligence?**
+    - **Energy?**
+    - **Atom**

+## Problems with logical positivism
+> person intellect example "you are a wizard harry" Different operational protocols giving the same result forces LP to say the they are coincidental

+### What do Logical positivist think about light?
+- How do they think that it works?
+- what do they think about photons (1905) ? do they believe in it?
+- How do cameras work first invented (1816)?